wso2/kubernetes-apim/simple/README.md

 * Install [Kubernetes  Client](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in order to run the steps provided in the following Quick Start Guide.

 * An already setup Kubernetes cluster.
-If you haven’t already setup a K8s cluster  Refer [the guide](https://kubernetes.io/docs/setup/).
+If you haven’t already setup a K8s cluster  Refer [the guide](https://kubernetes.io/docs/setup/learning-environment/minikube/).
+ This artifact doesn't support [Docker Desktop](https://www.docker.com/products/docker-desktop).

 * WSO2 subscribed users can run [wso2am-latest.sh](https://github.com/wso2/kubernetes-apim/blob/3.2.x/simple/deployment-scripts/wso2am-latest.sh) with the latest updates by providing their subscription Username and Password.
 If you do not possess an active WSO2 subscription already, run [wso2am-ga.sh](https://github.com/wso2/kubernetes-apim/blob/3.2.x/simple/deployment-scripts/wso2am-ga.sh) which does not require subscription credentials.
 Further users can acquire a subsciption by refering this [link](https://wso2.com/subscription).

 *From this point forward the respective script (wso2am-ga.sh and wso2am-latest.sh) will be identified as SIMPLIFIED_SCRIPT*

 ## Quick Start Guide

 1. Download(https://github.com/wso2/kubernetes-apim/tree/3.2.x/simple/deployment-scripts) simplified Kubernetes setup
  (SIMPLIFIED_SCRIPT) for WSO2 API Manager.